garrandall/popular-music-data/tracks/kissin--time-bobby-rydell.md

 So uh-baby get ready, I'm a-kissin' you

 Oh, baby 'cause summertime is kissin' time USA
-So treat me right, a-don't-a make-a me fight
+So treat me right, a-dont-a make-a me fight
 The Battle of New Orleans tonight

 They're kissin' on beaches, sea to shining sea